Categories for 2022Entries will be divided up by division then category.

 HCS virtual students will register with their base school.
 They will have a school contact assigned for communication purposes and have a parent contact.

-Student Creations Divison: - Anything completed by a student.
+Student Creations Division: - Anything completed by a student.
 Student Creations – any creation or artifact students have created during instructional time (during the school day) in their classrooms with their teacher.
 It should be directly connected to a learning objective, standard, and show student understanding and/or application of the concept.

 Teacher Division - This category is defined as any original work that includes the design, implementation, and assessment of activities/products: